 Diagnosing ADHD in Adults

-It is not easy for a health care provider to diagnose ADHD in an adult.
-Sometimes, an adult will recognize the symptoms of ADHD in himself or herself when a son or daughter is diagnosed.
+It isn’t easy for a health care professional to diagnose ADHD in an adult.
+Sometimes, an adult will recognize the symptoms of ADHD in themselves when their child is diagnosed.
 Other times, they will seek professional help for themselves and find that their depression, anxiety, or other symptoms are related to ADHD.

-In addition to symptoms of inattention and/or impulsiveness, adults with ADHD may have other problems, including:
+In addition to symptoms of inattention and impulsiveness, adults with ADHD may have other problems, including: